iamgajanan/react-route-crud/README.md

 The page will reload if you make edits.\

 In another project terminal you can start server

 ### `npm run json-server`

+You will find Data of json

+Open [http://localhost:3003](http://localhost:3003) to view it in the browser.
+"

 You will also see any lint errors in the console.
 4

 ### `npm test`